-The UK chart, since its inception, has at times represented the pulse of music culture: You could look at the listings and get a real sense of the pop landscape.
-In the late 90s, when Britpop wasn’t a dead deer dragged up a hill, bands like Elastica, Blur, and Oasis flooded the number one spot; in the early 00s, Justin, Britney, and Christina Aguilera all sat their asses down on the top-end of the listings; and after the great polyphonic haul of 2005, Crazy Frog made it to number one.
-These day, though, it’s difficult to look at the charts and garner anything but a sense of ennui, listlessness, and feeling out of the loop.
+The UK chart, since its inception, has at times represented the vogue of music culture - you could look at the listings and get a real sense of the pop landscape.
+In the late 90s, when Britpop wasn’t a dead deer dragged up a hill, bands like Elastica, Blur and Oasis flooded the number one spot; in the early 00s, when premature pant-wetters started to propagate MTV, Justin, Britney, and Christina Aguilera all sat their arses down on the top-end of the listings; and after the great polyphonic haul of 2005, Crazy Frog made it to Number One.
+These days though, it’s difficult to look at the charts and garner anything but a sense of ennui, listlessness, and feeling out of the loop.

-There are a couple of recognizable names—Olly Murs, Bruno Mars, Ed Sheeran, the usual innocuous merchants of shower-grout prosaicism.
+There’s a couple of recognisable names – Olly Murs, Bruno Mars, Ed Sheeran, the usual innocuous merchants of shower-grout prosaicism.
 But what about the rest?
-There are a lot of names here and no faces.
+There’s a lot of names here and no faces.
 What is a Hozier?
 What odds can I get on a Milky Chance?
 Why does Magic! have an exclamation mark?

 WHAT THE FUCK IS A HOZIER?

-What does it sound like: Hozier is the sensitive guy starter pack: He’s got face furniture that’ll give you chin rash, unkempt hair, and the ragged clothes of the Arcadia Group.
-Universal Music have basically crafted a guy you would swipe right on, but also one you'd immediately regret doing that for after realizing he has the personality of a shovel.
+What does it sound like: Hozier is the sensitive guy starter pack: he’s got face furniture that’ll give you chin rash, unkempt hair, and the ragged clothes of the Arcadia Group.
+Universal Music have basically crafted a guy you would swipe right on, but immediately regret once realising he has the personality of a spade.

 WHAT THE FUCK IS AN ALESSO?

-What is it: Somewhere on the internet there’s a bio on Alesso—11 paragraphs long—which can be summarized in three words: electronic dance music.
-He’s been making music in his bedroom for years, and his YouTube views are in the millions, earning him fans in the vanguard of avant-garde culture: Avicii, Calvin Harris, and Swedish House Mafia.
+What is it: Somewhere on the internet there’s a bio on Alesso - eleven paragraphs long - which can be summarised in three succinct words: electronic dance music.
+He’s been making music in his bedroom for years and his YouTube views are in the millions, earning him fans in the vanguards of avant-garde culture: Avicii, Calvin Harris, and Swedish House Mafia.